 Richard Thurau

-Richard Thurau, Ph.D., is an adjunct professor in the Aviation and Aerospace Department at Metropolitan State University of Denver.
+Richard Thurau, Ph.D., is an affiliate professor in the Aviation and Aerospace Department at Metropolitan State University of Denver.

-Richard Thurau, Ph.D., is an adjunct professor in the Aviation and Aerospace Department at Metropolitan State University of Denver.
+Richard Thurau, Ph.D., is an affiliate professor in the Aviation and Aerospace Department at Metropolitan State University of Denver.

 April Hill, Ph.D., is a professor and program director of Criminalistics in the Department of Chemistry and Biochemistry at Metropolitan State University of Denver.
 She has conducted research on water quality analysis, forensic chemical analysis, archaeochemistry and science education for the visually impaired.